paulo-roger/pauloroger-dev/content/post/take-back-the-web.md

 I forgot to talk more about Safari, which today is practically the new Internet Explorer, at least 5 years behind other browsers.
 Therefore I'm not even going to waste time on this.

-To conclude, if chrome continues without competition, there won't be much of a free web in the future.
-That's why I appeal to you, a Chromium browser user, to consider trying [Firefox](https://www.mozilla.org/pt-BR/firefox/new/), and you Firefox user, pass on this message .
+To conclude, if Chromium continues without competition, there won't be much of a free web in the future.
+That's why I appeal to you, a Chromium browser user, to consider trying [Firefox](https://www.mozilla.org/pt-BR/firefox/new/), and you Firefox user, pass on this message.